-ADGM FSRA implements amendments to its Digital Asset Regulatory Framework
+ADGM FSRA implements amendments to its digital asset regulatory framework

 PHOTO

-- ADGM implemented amendments to its regulatory framework for digital assets to streamline the process by which Virtual Assets are accepted for use within ADGM, alongside refinements to capital requirements and fees.

-Abu Dhabi, UAE: The Financial Services Authority (FSRA) of ADGM today announced the implementation of amendments to its regulatory framework for digital assets, with immediate effect.
+The Financial Services Authority (FSRA) of Abu Dhabi Global Market (ADGM) today announced the implementation of amendments to its regulatory framework for digital assets, with immediate effect.
 The implementation of these amendments follows extensive industry engagement and feedback received on Consultation Paper No. 11 of 2024.

+The focus of the implemented amendments is on revisions to the process whereby Virtual Assets (VAs) are accepted for use as Accepted Virtual Assets (AVAs) in ADGM, alongside appropriate capital requirements and fees for Authorised Persons conducting Regulated Activities in relation to VAs (VA Firms).

 The FSRA has updated the Guidance – Regulation of Virtual Asset Activities in ADGM to reflect the implemented measures and to provide further guidance to VA Firms in relation to applying the AVA assessment criteria.